RashmiSharma1191/Intellipaat-Capstone-Project-Power-BI/README.md

 6. Gateway Connection and Schedule Refresh: Understanding of establishing gateway connections and scheduling data refreshes
 7. to ensure up-to-date insights.

-Project Objective:
-In the United States, numerous stores conducted surveys among students to gauge their spending habits across various categories such as Video Games, Indoor Games, Toys, Books, Gadgets, etc. The dataset, named "Student Survey," includes a column named "Store Setting," which indicates the type of location where the store is situated.
-This project aims to extract meaningful insights from the "Student Survey" dataset to provide valuable insights for retail stores operating in different settings.
-Industry Type: Retail Store
-Dataset: Student Survey